-P. Clarkson Collins, Jr., chairs our diversity committee.
-Comprised of both partners and associates, the committee actively seeks to recruit and promote outstanding women and minority attorneys, paralegals and staff.
+Brya Keilson chairs our Diversity & Inclusion Committee.
+Comprised of both partners and associates, the committee vigorously seeks to recruit and promote outstanding attorneys, paralegals, and staff who are underrepresented in the legal profession.
 To further its effectiveness and increase our firm’s diversity efforts, committee members also hold leadership positions in outside professional and community groups dedicated to enhancing diversity.

-Morris James frequently hosts foreign judges, lawyers, and law students while they are studying at the American Law and Legal English Institute at the University of Delaware.
-While we take the opportunity to respond to their questions regarding the American legal system during these visits, at the same time we always learn much about the how the law operates in a variety of countries - Brazil, Colombia, Japan, China, Korea, the Ukraine, Tajikistan, Afghanistan, and Ukraine, to name just a few.
+The ALLEI Program - Morris James frequently hosts foreign judges, lawyers, and law students while they are studying at the American Law and Legal English Institute at the University of Delaware.
+While we take the opportunity to respond to their questions regarding the American legal system during these visits, at the same time we always learn much about how the law operates in a variety of countries - Brazil, Colombia, Japan, China, Korea, the Ukraine, Tajikistan, Afghanistan, and Ukraine, to name just a few.
 This exchange is quite beneficial for both Morris James and our visitors as our practices increasingly expand beyond our own borders.

 Minority Corporate Counsel Association - An advocate for the expanded hiring, retention, and promotion of minority attorneys in corporate law departments and the law firms that serve them.

 Minority Law Journal - Since 1996, the Minority Law Journal has provided a forum for the exchange of ideas on the application of diversity in the legal workplace.

 Street Law Inc. Program - Morris James regularly hires student clerks from Howard High School in Wilmington.
 The program began as a practical law curriculum project designed by Georgetown University law students.
 Street Law, Inc. has grown into a national and international organization providing high school students the opportunity to work in legal services and learn about the day-to-day activities of practicing lawyers.